domfarolino/algorithms/src/datastructures/BinarySearchTree/README.md

 be skipped.
 The idea behind this algorithm is fairly intuitive in that we just want to recurse down the tree until we either:

  1. Find the node we're looking for
- 1. Or get to a `NULL` node (the one we're looking for didn't exist)
+ 1. Or get to a `nullptr` node (the one we're looking for didn't exist)

 In the average case of a full tree with our node somewhere in the tree, we'll eventually recurse downward comparing the value we're given against the value of the current frame's root node.
 We'll start the whole thing off with the actual root of the tree, suggesting we'll need a wrapper function to kick this off.
-When recursing downward, there is no need to check if the subtree we're about to recurse to is `NULL` before we recurse like we did with `add`; instead we can just recurse to it and check in the next frame if that root is `NULL`.
-Doing both would yield in extraneous `NULL` checks.
+When recursing downward, there is no need to check if the subtree we're about to recurse to is `nullptr` before we recurse like we did with `add`; instead we can just recurse to it and check in the next frame if that root is `nullptr`.
+Doing both would yield in extraneous `nullptr` checks.
 With this information, we know the wrapper function `exists` doesn't have to provide any logic at all.
 It can just simply kick off the first call of the `existsHelper` function with the private `root_` of the tree.